razilo/razilobind/README.md

 raziloBind offers a mix of two and single way binding on various elements, and also allows model methods (functions) to be re-evaluated if a two way bound model property (variable) used as a method variable is changed.

-Finally, if you wish to expand on this, you may build your own collection of binders, resolvers and alterers, injecting them into the library, or better still, fork parts of the library and create your own parent importer that pulls in the parts of the system you require.
+Finally, if you wish to configure the library (maybe add a prefix) or expand on this, you may build your own collection of binders, resolvers and alterers, injecting them into the library, or better still, fork parts of the library and create your own parent importer that pulls in the parts of the system you require.
 Only want a few binders and resolvers, just extend core (as per razilobind) and pull in what you want, raziloBind is as big as you want it to be.

 ## Why ES6?

-Its the future of JS, is vanilla JS (which I like), is clean, is more modular, offers better organisation of code and using via imports is a breeze!
+It's the future of JS, is vanilla JS (which I like), is clean, is more modular, offers better organisation of code and using via imports is a breeze!
 So why would you not?

 ## Is There an ES5 Distributable?

 No, if you want one, I am sure it would be quite simple to build one from the source files, build a copy of razilobind using babel + grunt/gulp and you should be able to include it via a require() import.
-I do not suppor tthis though, as it kind of defeats the object of being an ES6 module.
+I do not suppor this though, as it kind of defeats the object of being an ES6 module collection.

 ## Why Another Binding Framework?

 This is not framework!
 It's a library.
-Frameworks force you to work in a specific fashion, do things in a specific way whilst giving you the tools to complete a job.
+Frameworks force you to work in a specific fashion, do things in a specific way, force architecture whilst giving you the tools to complete a job.
 They offer a blueprint, foundations and the means to do the job.
-Moving from one framework to another can be a pain and code is not always portable.
+Moving from one framework to another can be a pain and code is not always portable, they tie you in!
+Frameworks are great tools, if you are happy to accept these caveats.

-A library on the other hand offers a means to do something, is more easily ported from or to and can be switched out for something similar.
-The benefits are many!
+Libraries on the other hand tend to be lighter, offer a means to do specific task/tasks, are more focussed, more easily ported, stay away from decisions you should be able to make yourself and should allow you to be more flexible.
+They can be switched out for something similar when needed, or extended, forked to add your own sugar.
+Less time or don't care about choice, use a framework, more time or like flexibility, use a library.

-Why another? because I have yet to find a nice ES6 library that is easily extendabled, hackable or makeyourownable, and because choise is good!
+Why another? because I have yet to find a nice ES6 library that is easily extendabled, hackable/makeyourownable, allows for fine grain choice of what you build in, and because choice is good is it not?

 ## Overview